 The good news is, you’ve got 6 Nioxin systems to choose from – so you’re bound to find one that’s suitable for you.
 The bad news is, with so much choice available, it might be hard for you to determine which one is right for you!

 Basically, if you have fine or natural hair, you can narrow your choice down to System 1 vs System 2.
 Then you just need to consider whether you’re experiencing light thinning or more excessive hair loss.
-If it’s the first scenario, then System 1 is probably the best Nioxin system for you.
+If it’s the first scenario, then System 1 is probably the best Nioxin system to promote hair growth.

 LA Says: If you’re not still not sure which category you fall into, talk to your hairdresser… or use the consultation tool on nioxin.com.